 Script #4: “You've said that [specific product feature] is important to you.
 While there may be cheaper options out there, they don't provide this particular feature.
 Wouldn't you agree that the added benefit would be worth the investment?"

 This script directly connects the product's value with the customer's needs.
-By pointing out how your product uniquely addresses their requirement, you're nudging them to reconsider the price in light of the distinctive value it offers.
+By pointing out how your product uniquely addresses what they actually need, you're nudging them to reconsider the price in light of the distinctive value it offers.

 Script #5: “I see the price is a hiccup for you.
 Suppose we could demonstrate how our product/service could help you save/cut-down on your costs in the long run, would that make a difference?"